 2018: Year in Review – March 2020

 It is similar to a database of interesting projects.
-The Awwwards jury praised the design and creative look of the resource.
+The Awwwards jury praised the design and creative look of the website.
 Moreover, the developer score is also high.
 Whereas, we want to highlight interesting cursor animation and scroll-based menu navigation.

 Nomadic Tribe – makemepulse, February 2020